 It's not just about the classroom...

-Our service learning scholars conduct community-based research on topics like using the Wii game platform to improve fitness in older adults, employing therapy dogs to improve physical activity in kids with autism, and developing an exercise program for women with breast cancer.
+Service learning connects what students learn in the classroom to real-world conditions through projects like using exer-games to improve fitness in older adults, employing therapy dogs to increase physical activity in kids with autism, and developing an exercise program for women with breast cancer.

 The UD Alternative Breaks program provides students with a different option for spring break by immersing them in direct service and experiential learning.

 In addition, many of our students engage with the greater community by volunteering at health fairs, blood drives, and other events, as well as through service-oriented student organizations.

 Our students gain health-related career experience through registered student organizations (RSOs), undergraduate research, and peer education programs.

 UD has more than 300 RSOs, many of them geared toward healthy living or health-related community service.
 In addition, majors clubs enable students to have career-related experiences in their chosen fields.